 Top of the page

-When the top of the vagina sags near or through the opening of the vagina, it is called vaginal prolapse.
+When the top of the vagina drops into the lower vagina or through the opening of the vagina, it is called vaginal vault prolapse.

 This may happen after surgery to remove the uterus.
 This is because the uterus no longer supports the vagina.